It Doesn’t Make A Difference Which Facility Or Program I Choose

 Many rehabs accept a variety of private insurance plans, while some accept Medicaid.
 Most offer financing options, sliding-fee scales, or monthly payment plans.
 Some non-profit entities even offer financial aid, free treatment, or payment assistance for those in dire straits.

 Don’t Let These Myths Get In The Way Of Your Recovery

-These misconceptions about substance abuse can become stumbling blocks on the path towards recovery.
-Please don’t let them prevent you for seeking the wellness you deserve.
+These misconceptions about substance use can become stumbling blocks on the path towards recovery.
+Please don’t let them prevent you from seeking the wellness you deserve.
 Contact us today at Vertava Health to inquire about the programs we offer to help you reclaim your life.